-There are designated parking spaces for parents to use during drop-off and pick-up times.
-Parents are not to park in front of the main doors - this area must be kept clear for emergencies.
-We also ask that parents observe the parking spaces for individuals with disabilities.
+Parents are to use the round-about for parking during drop-off and pick-up times and we ask that parents observe the parking spaces for individuals with disabilities.
 All other visitors are to use the designated parking spaces located on the campus property.
 Tickets will be issued if noncompliant.